openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

 describes the requirements for the expected metrics for the action, but the parameter is a FACTORY that returns the structure.

+It is required since
+a. constructing the structure requires complicated operations and reading of YAML files,
+b. if validation should be done for the current test, and the expected metrics for the tests are absent, the test MUST fail
+   (it is important to avoid situations when developers forget adds info on expected metrics and due to it tests are not failed)
+c. but if validation for the current test is not required the test should not try to get the expected metrics

-It is required since constructing the structure requires complicated operations and reading of YAML files, so to avoid loading of expected metrics structures for all possible tests collected for an algo backend a factory is used -- the factory for an action's validator is called if and only if the action should be validated.
+So to avoid checking of expected metrics structures for the tests without validation, an algo backend a factory is used -- the factory for an action's validator is called if and only if the action should be validated.

 The factory is implemented in the test suite as a pytest fixture -- see the fixture `cur_test_expected_metrics_callback_fx` in the file `test_suite/fixtures.py`.

 The fixture works as follows:
+* receives from other fixtures contents of the YAML file that is pointed to pytest as the pytest parameter `--expected-metrics-file`
 * checks if the current test is "reallife" training or not,
 * if it is not reallife then validation is not required -- in this case
   * the fixture returns None,
   * the Validator class receives None as the constructor's parameter instead of a factory,
   * Validator understands it as "skip validation"
-* if this is reallife training test, the factory
+* if this is reallife training test, the fixture returns a factory function

-  * reads YAML file that is pointed to pytest as the pytest parameter `--expected-metrics-file`
-  * extracts from it the expected metrics for the current test
+The returned factory function extracts from all expected metrics the expected metrics for the current test (and if the metrics are absent -- fail the current test).